-Typically, the first year is spent at Candler and the second year is spent at Goizueta.
-The student must register and pay tuition for five semesters at Candler and three semesters at Goizueta, but may take courses in either school.
+Typically, the first year is spent at Candler and the second or third year is spent at Goizueta.
+The student must register and pay tuition for five semesters at Candler and three semesters at Goizueta, but may take courses in either school in a particular semester.
 Candler scholarships and grants are applicable only to those semesters in which students are in residency at the School of Theology.

-In order to meet degree requirements for the MDiv, the student must complete a minimum of 73 hours at Candler.
-All requirements are the same as a traditional MDiv student but with fewer elective hours.
+In order to meet degree requirements for the MDiv, the student must complete a minimum of 60 hours at Candler.
+All requirements are the same as a traditional MDiv student but required elective hours are eliminated.